Best Diaper Bag 2019

 In the larger Be Pumped they’ve added additional pockets like a cell phone pocket, four mesh pockets and two zippered pockets and a changing/staging pad.
-Also included is the Be Equipped set of wet bag, mini bottle cooler and organizer bag (Out of stock if you buy it separately).
+Also included is the Be Equipped set of wet bag, mini bottle cooler and organizer bag ($50.00 if you buy it separately).

 We love Ju-Ju-Be’s light colored linings and special fabric treatments to inhibit bacteria, mold and mildew.
 The bags come in just a couple fabrics for each style, and they aren’t the cheapest options on the market, but they have great features nonetheless.
 We highly recommend them.

 We’ve been rating and reviewing diaper bags since 1994.
 In addition to hands on inspections of hundreds of bags, we have also met with designers and manufacturers.
 We also evaluate consumer reviews posted on sites like Amazon, as well as our own message boards.
 Here’s another key point: we don’t take money from the brands we review.
 No free samples, no sponsors, no “partnerships.”
 Baby Bargains is your independent and unbiased source for expert baby gear reviews.
 We’ve been writing and reviewing baby gear since 1994.
 Yes, that long!